Conventional 97 Loan. 3% Down Homebuying Without Using FHA

 1. Request Pre-Approval

-Save 3% of your approved home price, plus another 2-5% for closing costs.
-It’s also a good idea to have an additional 2-3 months of mortgage payments in the bank after closing.
+Save 3% of your approved home price for a down payment, plus another 2% to 5% of the loan amount for closing costs.
+It’s also a good idea to have three to six months’ of mortgage payments in the bank after closing.

 3. Make Offers